oplS16projects/FP1/README.md

 	 (item "Fifth step"))

-I thought the text fading in was pretty neat but my favorite code part would have to be setting up the bullet point through list's, like below
+I thought the text fading in was pretty neat but my favorite code part would have to be setting up the bullet point through list's, like below.

     (slide ............
      (list